thebrightsideofmathematics/bsom-subtitles/README.md

 # bsom-subtitles
  Here, the subtitles for my YouTube videos are managed.
 Besides the original English language, also translations can be found here.
- In addition, title and timestamps for the video are managed here.
+ In addition, titles and timestamps for the videos are managed here.
 These can also be translated in different languages.

 ## naming